DHARPA-Project/kiara.documentation/docs/extending_kiara/creating_modules/the_basics.md

 ### Interlude: displaying the information *kiara* has about our module, so far

 After adding the code for the input and output schema, we basically defined the interface of our module.
-Such an interface is important, because it is how other people will interact with it. *kiara* can display this interface, along with other important bits and pieces with the ``module explain-instance`` sub-command:
+The design of such interface is important, because it is how other people will interact with it. *kiara* can display this interface, along with other important bits and pieces with the ``module explain-instance`` sub-command:

 {{ cli("kiara", "module", "explain-instance", "kiara_documentation.writing_modules.filter_table_by_date", max_height=240, fake_command="kiara module explain-instance playground.markus.filter_table_by_date") }}